NeymarJohn/grpc_working/README.md

 <a name="protocolbuffers"></a>
 ### Working with protocol buffers

-While gRPC’s architecture allows it to be extended for use with other data formats such as JSON, by default it uses *protocol buffers*, Google’s mature open source mechanism for serializing structured data.
+By default gRPC uses *protocol buffers*, Google’s mature open source mechanism for serializing structured data (although it can be used with other data formats such as JSON).
 As you'll see in our example below, you define gRPC services using *proto files*, with method parameters and return types specified as protocol buffer message types.
 You